vishvAsa/notes/history/homo/sapiens/Aryan/kentum/mediterranian/articles/julian_by_vidal/1_Youth/V.md

 As I sat on the bench in the sun, revelling in warmth and anonymity, a dark man approached me.
 He gave me a close look.
 Then he said, "Macellum?"

 At first I was annoyed at being recognized.
 But when I realized that this young man was the physician Oribasius, I was glad that he spoke to me.
 In no time at all we were talking as if we had known each other all our lives.
 Together we took the baths.
-In the circular hot room, as we scraped oil from one another, Oribasius told me that he had left the court."To practise privately?"
+In the circular hot room, as we scraped oil from one another, Oribasius told me that he had left the court.

+"To practise privately?"

 "No. Family affairs.
 My father died.
 And now I have to go home to Pergamon to settle the estate."